What is the effectiveness and safety of PCSK9 inhibitors for cardiovascular disease (CVD) prevention?

-The evidence for the clinical endpoint effects of evolocumab and alirocumab were graded as high.
-There is a strong evidence base to prescribe PCSK9 monoclonal antibodies to people who might not be eligible for other lipid-lowering drugs, or to people who cannot meet their lipid goals on more traditional therapies, which was the main patient population of the available trials.
+The evidence for the clinical endpoint effects of evolocumab and alirocumab versus placebo were graded as high.
+There is a strong evidence base for the benefits of PCSK9 monoclonal antibodies to people who might not be eligible for other lipid-lowering drugs, or to people who cannot meet their lipid goals on more traditional therapies, which was the main patient population of the available trials.

-The evidence base of PCSK9 inhibitors compared with active treatment is much weaker (low very- to low-certainty evidence) and it is unclear whether evolocumab or alirocumab might be effectively used as replacement therapies.
-Related, most of the available studies preferentially enrolled people with either established CVD or at a high risk already, and evidence in low- to medium-risk settings is minimal.
+The evidence base of PCSK9 inhibitors compared with ezetimibe and statins is much weaker (low very- to low-certainty evidence) and it is unclear whether evolocumab or alirocumab might be effectively used as replacement therapies.

 Finally, there is very limited evidence on any potential safety issues of both evolocumab and alirocumab.
 While the current evidence synthesis does not reveal any adverse signals, neither does it provide evidence against such signals.
 This suggests careful consideration of alternative lipid lowering treatments before prescribing PCSK9 inhibitors.